The Soul of Molam (15) – Masters of the khaen and the future of disappearing molam styles - The Isaan Record

 IR: Do you think that in the future, molam or lam klon, is going to disappear?

-JG: Lam klon is already largely stripped of its social context due to changes in the organisation of village life.
+JG: Lam klon is already largely stripped of its social context due to changes in the organization of village life.
 Khaen is taught in universities and appears in competitions which provide some opportunities and incentive to participate in khaen performance but nothing like what it was before.
 It’s fundamentally being displaced as an entertainment in public events.
 So lam klon, which is that basis for khaen playing, is already highly marginalized.
 But I don’t see the same sorts of risks that I was concerned about a few years ago.

 I don’t think the khaen will disappear or the idea of Isaan music will be diminished because its cultural value is now recognized in universities and media.
 The khaen has become a popular symbol of Isaan identity and there are political reasons that will ensure its survival.
 It’s too deeply entrenched in the culture and now it’s very well supported.